Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 Psoriasis and COVID-19 vaccine priority groups

 Clarification on first phase priority groups for COVID-19 vaccination.
+This includes updated advice for adults living with adults who are severely immunosuppressed.

 Recently we have received a number of queries about whether having a diagnosis of psoriasis puts an individual in priority group 6 (Adults aged 16 to 65 years in at at-risk group) for COVID-19 vaccination.
 Publications in December 2020 from Public Health England including posters and leaflets, listed psoriasis as one of the conditions that did put an individual into an ‘at-risk’ group.
 However, this was inconsistent with information which had been given to people with psoriasis since the beginning of the pandemic.
 As such, we contacted Public Health England for clarification.